Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: Multitaper basics: The classical multitaper method

-The optimal value of $K$ depends on the number of observations $N$ and the observer's science goals.
-Equation \ref{eq:slepian} has $2N\varpi$ maximally bandlimited eigensolutions with $\lambda \simeq 1$ \citep{thomson1982spectrum}.
-High-order DPSS with $k > 2N\varpi$ have $\lambda \ll 1$, so do not make useful tapers.
-To improve variance suppression, the observer can increase $K$ by choosing a larger bandwidth.
-To prioritize bias suppression, the observer should use a narrow bandwidth and fewer tapers.
+The choice of $N\varpi$ allows the observer to trade bias for variance.
+Equation \ref{eq:slepian} yields $2N\varpi$ maximally bandlimited {tapers $w_n^{(k)}$ with $\lambda \simeq 1$} \citep{thomson1982spectrum}.
+High-order DPSS with $k > 2N\varpi$ have $\lambda \ll 1$, so do not make useful tapers; {the maximum allowable value of $K$ is therefore $2N\varpi$}.
+To improve variance suppression, {the observer can choose a larger bandwidth so as to increase $K$}.
+To prioritize bias suppression, {which is important if the physical process under study produces a power spectrum with high dynamic range}, the observer should use a narrower bandwidth and fewer tapers.
 The control of the bias-variance tradeoff through the adjustment of bandwidth is widely recognized as the main performance advantage of the multitaper method \citep{bronez92,haley17}.
 For more details about how adjustment of the bandwidth can be used to trade bias for variance, see \citet{pw2020}.

-To construct a multitaper power spectrum estimate, the observer sets $\varpi$ such that $N\varpi$ is an integer or half-integer, which creates a full bandwidth $2\varpi$ that is an integer number of Rayleigh resolution units.
+To construct a multitaper power spectrum estimate, the observer sets $\varpi$ such that the time-bandwidth product $N\varpi$ is a small integer or half-integer, which creates a full bandwidth $2\varpi$ that is an integer number of Rayleigh resolution units.
 As in optics, the Rayleigh resolution $\mathcal{R}$ gives the minimum frequency separation required for two oscillations to be statistically distinguishable: